 Shark Ecotourism can help protect sharks from fishing and even allow shark populations to recover.
 However, some practices attracting sharks and maintaining their presence in an area may have negative impacts on individual sharks, shark behavior and even populations.

-On the other hand, tourism can benefit the local economy leading to better shark awareness and protection.
+There is strong evidence that shark tourism protects sharks by providing alternative livelihoods as well as benefitting science and management through permit fees and citizen scientists.
+Income from tourism can benefit the local economy leading to better shark awareness and protection.
 Dive tourism contributes up to 18 Million Dollars US to the Island of Palau’s national economy.
+Some dive operators do attract reef sharks for their customers.

 One study in French Polynesia indicates a single reef shark is worth $100,000 US a year.
 Alternatively, a dead shark might bring a fisherman $100 for a one time gain.
 In areas of Mexico and Honduras whale shark ecotourism is helping prevent poaching and building a sustainable local economy outside of fishing.

-Shark tourism depends on the operation and the location.
+Shark tourism safety and best practices depends on the operation and the location.
 Below we have helped develop some suggested shark tourism guidelines that will help minimize impacts while providing opportunity to see sharks safely in the wild.

 Respect the shark: maintain a respectful distance in the water.
 Observe the shark’s behavior and act accordingly.
 Avoid approaching or spooking a shark- let the shark approach you.